 Hyperbaric oxygen therapy

-The idea behind this treatment is that a hyperbaric chamber of high-pressure oxygen improves oxygen supply to the wounds by encouraging the formation of new blood vessels, and by causing greater dissolution of oxygen in the plasma.
-However, the precise mechanisms behind hyperbaric oxygen therapy's effects remain unknown.
+A hyperbaric chamber of high-pressure oxygen improves oxygen supply to the wounds by encouraging the formation of new blood vessels, and by causing greater dissolution of oxygen in the plasma.